Teaching Excellence Awards

 The Prizes and Their Purpose

 AUPHA’s Teaching Excellence Awards seek to recognize faculty from AUPHA member programs who have demonstrated exceptional accomplishments at the undergraduate, masters, or doctoral level.
-Established in 2021, the Awards annually honor faculty who frequently engage in the AUPHA Network and demonstrate teaching excellence within various disciplines that inspire and advance other faculty within AUPHA and beyond.
-The Teaching Excellence Awards focus on the following areas:
+Established in 2021, the Awards annually honor faculty who frequently engage with AUPHA and demonstrate teaching excellence within various disciplines that inspire and advance other faculty within AUPHA and beyond.

 • Teaching Excellence Award for Healthcare Management and Leadership